dachiefjustice/vm-vulnlab/README.md

 For another layer of protection, disconnect from the network while running them (an internet connection is needed to set up the applications).

+If you're running this on a machine/network you don't control, get permission from whoever manages it!

 ## Requirements
 ### Software
 You'll need these free tools that provide the cross-platform base for this repository: